 Map projection is a method of producing a flat map representation of a portion of the earth's surface.
-The resulting horizontal coordinates are termed the Easting (x) and Northing (y), and map projection is actually carried out by a mathematical transformation between (φ, λ) and (x,y).
+The resulting horizontal coordinates are termed the Easting (x) and Northing (y), and map projection is actually carried out by a mathematical transformation between (φ , λ) and (x,y).
 There are three types of map projections, each of which can be visualized by placing a sheet of paper around or on a globe, in the form of a cone for a conic projection, as a cylinder for a cylindrical projection, and as a plane for an azimuthal projection.
-Conic projections are used for regions oriented in the East-West direction, such as the continental United States; cylindrical projections are used for regions oriented in the North-South direction, such as for California; azimuthal projections are used for particular regions such as the poles where all the meridians come together.
+Conic projections are used for regions oriented in the East-West direction, such as the continental United States; cylindrical projections are used for particular regions such as the poles where all the meridians come together.

-All map projections have an associated set of projection parameters, which specify the particular way the projection will be applied, typically including a reference latitude and meridian (φ_0, λ_0) that locate a point of origin on the land surface near the center of the map, and a false easting and false northing (x_0, y_0) that represent the same origin point on the map.
-The false easting and northing are sometimes specified as large numbers in meters or feet so that all points on the map end up having positive (x,y)
+All map projections have an associated set of projection parameters, which specify the particular way the projection will be applied, typically including a reference latitude and meridian (φ_0 , λ_0) that locate a point of origin on the land surface near the center of the map, and a false easting and false northing (x_0 , y_0) that represent the same origin point on the map.
+The false easting and northing are sometimes specified as large numbers in meters or feet so that all points on the map end up having positive (x,y) coordinates.

-coordinates.
 Since latitude and longitude vary slightly depending on which horizontal earth datum is a complete description of a map projection includes the earth datum, the projection type, and the projection parameters.

 There are four properties that map projections seek to preserve: area, shape, orientation, and distance.
 The Albers equal area projection preserves true earth surface area by distorting distance in the North-South direction at just the inverse rate that it distorts distance in the East-West direction.
 We use this projection extensively in hydrology because preserving true earth area is important when computing mass balances such as from rainfall to runoff.
-The transverse Mercator projection places a cylinder around the earth with its axis through the poles.
-Meridians and parallels form rectangles in this projection.
-A variant of this, called the web Mercator projection is used for cached basemaps.
+The transverse Mercator projection places a cylinder around the earth.
+A variant of the Mercator projection, called the web Mercator projection is used for web mapping as it facilitates the caching of maps at different scales.
+The Web Mercator projection local shapes are preserved, parallels are straight lines E-W and meridians are straight lines N-S. These are important considerations for visualization by the general public but do pose challenges for computing properties such as length and area, where if you are not careful, considerable inaccuracies can result (see http://desktop.arcgis.com/en/arcmap/latest/analyze/sharing-workflows/spatial-reference-considerations-for-geoprocessing-services.htm)

 A coordinate system is a method of establishing standard values of (x,y) for particular locations on the land surface.
 Within the United States, legal locations for land boundaries are defined using the state plane coordinate system, in which each state is described by one more zones, with a particular set of projection parameters associated with each zone.
 For example, Texas has five state plane zones (North, North-Central, Central, South-Central and South) to minimize distortion of true earth properties within each zone, and in each zone, map units in feet are used to measure distance.